mantidproject/mantid/docs/source/workbench/superplot.rst

 dragging and dropping it in the list or by using the combobox.

 When one or many workspace(s) is(are) clicked in the list, the navigation bar can be used to slide over the bins/spectra and update the plot accordingly.
-One can then add the bin/spectrum currently pointed by the slider to the list by pressing the hold button.
+The current curve indicated by the slider for the workspace(s) that is(are) selected from the list is plotted, but not persisted.
+If needed, one can click "Hold" to persist a curve on the plot.

-Each workspace and bin/spectrum is associated, in the list, with a delete button.
-To remove a curve, one can also slide to the specific position and release the hold button.
+Once persisted, the curve(s) is(are) added to the list on the left side.
+To delete a curve, one can use its delete button from the list or slide to the specific position and release the hold button.

+Note that for the raw data, the legend shows the spectrum number, whereas the navigation bar refers to the workspace index.
+The index always starts from 0 and is contiguous, whereas the spectrum number starts from 1 and might not be contiguous.
+So for raw data the index indicated in the spinbox will often be 1 less than the spectrum number in the legend/workspace list.